Ecology

 Biological Context

 Nitrogen and phosphorus from fertilizers fuel algal growth.
-When algae die, decomposition consumes oxygen, creating 'dead zones' where fish and other organisms cannot survive.
-Eutrophication has created hundreds of ocean dead zones and degraded freshwater ecosystems worldwide.
+When algae die, decomposition by bacteria consumes oxygen, creating hypoxic 'dead zones' where fish and other organisms cannot survive.
+The Gulf of Mexico dead zone spans approximately 16,000 square kilometers.
+Eutrophication has created over 400 ocean dead zones and degraded freshwater ecosystems worldwide.
+The process demonstrates that essential nutrients become toxic at excessive concentrations.